intern-slf/texasjurystudy/README.md

 -> industry
 -> family_income

-These filters are evaluated against data from public.jury_participants.
+Filter semantics:

+-> Some filters act as hard requirements
+-> Partial matches remain visible but ranked lower (admin view)

+Case Lifecycle

+Cases exist in one of two states:

+-> current
+-> previous

+Lifecycle transitions are system-governed, not client-controlled.

+Lifecycle Rules

+-> Unscheduled cases remain current indefinitely
+-> Scheduled cases remain current until expiry
+-> Scheduled cases automatically move to previous 60 minutes after scheduled_at -> Expiry is calculated using UTC stored time only
+-> Presenter can manually archive a case
+-> Admin can archive or restore cases

+Important clarification:

+-> A case’s database status may remain current
+-> UI may still display the case under “Previous”
+-> This UI-level interpretation is intentional and long-term

+Documents & Storage

+-> Case-specific documents are supported
+-> Stored under case-documents/{case_id}/{uuid}.{ext}
+-> Presenters can upload, delete, and replace documents freely -> Download-only access
+-> Participant access is future-scoped

+Future behavior (not implemented):

+-> Documents will be frozen once a case moves to previous -> Admins will have write access to case documents

+Participant Visibility (Future)

+Not yet implemented.

+Planned behavior:

+-> Participants see a list of all cases they were selected for historically -> Case details include name, description, and schedule -> Documents are not visible to participants
+-> Deselected cases disappear entirely from participant dashboard

 Database Design

-Roles Table
+Roles Table (public.roles)

--> user_id: UUID, primary key, foreign key to auth.users.id

--> role: text value (participant, presenter, or admin)
+-> user_id (UUID, PK, FK to auth.users)
+-> role (participant | presenter | admin)

--> created_at: timestamp
+-> created_at

+Purpose:

-Purpose of the roles table:
+-> Single source of truth for roles

--> Stores the authoritative role for each user.

--> Used for routing, permissions, and access control.

--> Enforces exactly one role per user.
+-> Enforces exactly one role per user

-Cases Table
+Cases Table (public.cases)

-A new table named cases stores presenter-created focus group cases.
+Stores presenter-created focus group cases.

-The table includes:

--> presenter_id (UUID, foreign key to auth.users.id)
+Includes:

+-> user_id (presenter)
 -> title
 -> description
 -> number_of_attendees
 -> documentation_type
--> filters (JSON)
+-> filters (JSONB)
+-> scheduled_at
--> status (new, current, previous)
+-> status (current, previous)
 -> created_at
 -> updated_at